Pik-9/schluessel/README.md

 ## How it works
 `receptionist` will store your credentials in a JSON formatted file and create a respective keyfile for every environment (`NODE_ENV`).
-It is safe and to check in your credentials file (`credentials.<NODE_ENV>.json.enc`) into your version control, :ok_hand: but make sure to **never publish** the key file! :scream:
+It is safe to check in your credentials file (`credentials.<NODE_ENV>.json.enc`) into your version control, :ok_hand: but make sure to **never publish** the key file! :scream:
-The default environment if not specified otherwise is _development_.
+The default environment - if not specified otherwise - is _development_.

 ### Install `receptionist`
-Just install `receptionist` typing from your project root directory:
+Just install `receptionist` by typing from your project root directory:
 ```bash
 npm install --save receptionist
 ```